 In today’s digital age, however, the speed of technological change in the workplace is so rapid and requires so much implementation that it’s easy for employees to become overwhelmed.
 And what is the result when employees are overwhelmed by an abundance of technology they don’t know how to use?

-So, how do you avoid the pitfall of funneling endless time and money into a software that will remain untouched by the vast majority of your employees?
+So, how do you avoid the pitfall of funneling endless time and money into a software solution that will remain untouched by the vast majority of your employees?
 Driving digital transformation, and more importantly, digital innovation, will likely require a cultural shift.
-Digital transformation requires a culture of experimentation, communication, a willingness to exit one’s comfort zone, and above all, a people-first perspective.
-Here are six cultural characteristics of digital innovation-driving organizations:
+Driving digital transformation requires a culture of experimentation, communication, a willingness to exit one’s comfort zone, and above all, a people-first perspective.
+Here are six cultural characteristics of organizations that are driving digital transformation and innovation:

 At the center of it all, isn’t what drives your organization the desire to improve an experience or provide a service to the customer?
 Well, as technology continues to evolve, as do your customers.
 Gone are the days where it is acceptable to allow a customer to wait two days (or even 24 hours) before receiving a response to an inquiry.
 Gone are the days where a product is released before it is perfect.
 If your organization is going to succeed in choosing the right technology to continue to take your business to the next level, you need to focus on the customer experience.